LuscasD/LuscasD/README.md

 - 👋 Hi, I’m @LuscasD
 - 👀 I’m interested in games and learning.
-- 🌱 I’m currently learning about Art and C#
+- 🌱 I’m currently learning about Java and C#
 - 📫 How to reach me lucasrsbrito@gmail.com  //   https://lukstoothemoon.itch.io